lizhunan/IELTS/speaking/part1-题库.md

 My hometown is a developing city full of energy.
 To be more specific, there are many job opportunities for young people.
 I belive that young people can find good jobs in our city.

+## hometown & new people 9.16

+### What kind of cities do you like?

+- First-tier city 一线城市
+- Metropolis 大都市
+- Emerging industry 新兴产业

+Well, I prefer the first-tier city.
+There cities are attractive to young people in that there are emerging industries and high-piad jobs.
+We can make more money and achieve our career and life goals.

+### Do you often meet new people?

+Yes.
+I am a chairman of students' union in our university.
+I often organize some activities in our university, though which I could meet some new people everyday.
+Besides, I usually communicate with universities, companies, and students.
+So, I must meet a variety of people.

+### Can you communicate smoothly with new people?

+Yes, of course.
+As the chairman, it is my duty to welcome the visiting teachers and students from other universities and introduce the facilities to them.
+I am really good at starting and continuing topics, even with new people.

+### Do you care about other’s comments on your appearance?

+- Height 身高
+- Body figure 身材

+To some extent, I agree.
+I will give you one example.
+If a person often wears fashionable clothes, we can know that he or she is keen on fashionable staff and prefers to follow the latest trend.
+Another example is that normally a person with warm smile often turns out to be a kind person.

+## new people 9.17

+### Do you care about other’s comments on your appearance?

+Not really.
+In my view, appearance is not important for me.
+I belive many qualities are more important than appearance, such as working ability, learning ability and moral vitrues for a person.
+Appearance is only a minor factor for a man.

 ---